ztyyLV/web-twain-docs/indepth/faqs/general/what-are-the-resources-files.md

 ## What are the Resources files?

-Resources files help you include `DWT` in your application.
+Resources files help you include Dynamic Web TWAIN in your application.
 The following shows the purpose of these files.

 > *Resources* is the default name of the folder that contain these files.
 It can be changed.
 For example, in the [dwt package](https://github.com/dynamsoft-dwt/web-twain-package), it's called *dist*.